-The Mississippi State Plan includes personal care services as a 1905(a) service available to EPSDT recipients under the age of 21, if medically necessary, and not addressed elsewhere in the State Plan.
+The Mississippi State Plan includes personal care services as a 1905(a) service available to Early and Periodic Screening, Diagnostic and Treatment (EPSDT) recipients under the age of 21, if medically necessary, and not addressed elsewhere in the State Plan.
 However, the state ensures that personal care services are not duplicated by this waiver for persons under the age of 21.
+These services are limited to additional services not otherwise covered under the state plan, including EPSDT, but consistent with waiver objectives of avoiding institutionalization.
 The case manager identifies all comparable benefits for persons of all services.
 If a needed service is available through the Medicaid State Plan, Medicare, or private insurance, it is provided as a non-waivered service.
-DOM reviews 100% all PSSs at initial application, and each annual recertification.
-MDRS conducts quarterly reviews of all PSSs, secondary reviews of all PSS by in-house medical staff, and annual programmatic audits by Program Evaluation.
+DOM reviews 100% of all PSSs at initial application and each annual recertification.
+MDRS conducts quarterly reviews of all PSSs, secondary reviews of all PSSs by in-house medical staff, and annual programmatic audits by Program Evaluation.
 DOM conducts annual compliance reviews and on-site visits to ensure appropriate billing.
 Additionally, service restrictions are imposed with the use of the Lock-in.
 A review of claims history can be conducted to determine if personal care services are being provided and covered through the State Plan.